 “You may have read about the general issue before – how the posting of adverse comments relating to your work can get you into trouble.

 But with a string of recent cases, some of which have reached the employment tribunals, there is a potent reminder of the perils of posting about your workplace or colleagues on Facebook and other social media sites, especially where this is in clear breach of your employer’s social media policy.
-Continue reading “Could You Lose Your Job Because of Something You Post on a Social Media Site?” »
+Continue reading “Implications of Abusing Social Media in the Workplace” »

 This guest post comes from experienced career consultant Simon North, Founder of Position Ignition and creator of the Career Ignition Club.
 Here he looks at the range of thoughts and emotions that come with being made redundant.